-The Scheme Manager of the RMSPS does not have to make or continue any benefit payment unless they are sure that the person claiming the benefit is entitled to it.
-We may ask for any evidence needed to help in that decision and we may at times ask for proof of the birth, marriage or death of a person, proof of identity, or evidence that the person is still alive.
+The Scheme Manager of the RMSPS does not have to make or continue to pay any benefits unless they are sure that the person claiming the benefit is entitled to it.
+We may ask for any evidence to help in verifying entitlement which may include asking for proof of the birth, marriage or death of a person, proof of identity, or evidence that the person is still alive.